CodingLawyersClub/todo-instructions/README.md

 Go to `src/index.js`.
 We're now going to add this store we created to our app.

-First, import it on line 13:
+First, import after the `userStore` import:

 ```
 import toDoStore from './stores/toDoStore';
 ```

-Then add it to the list of stores on line 23:
+Then add it to the list of stores:

 ```
 const stores = {